 International Student Admission

-D'Youville College is home to students from more than 50 different countries.
+D'Youville College is home to students from several countries.
 International students are regulated by the same procedures as American nationals with the exception of a required Test of English as a Foreign Language (TOEFL) score for admission.